weemo/iOS-SDK/README.md

 Weemo provides both the client technology and integration means and a worldwide cloud infrastructure.
 These building blocks are designed to work together as one easy-to-use solution.
 The application vendor, provider of the web application to be integrated with Weemo, will implement JavaScript commands in order to control local clients and, as needed, will have access to REST APIs to perform management tasks including provisioning named users.

-##Hardware Requierments
+## Hardware Requirements

-WeemoDriver requires at least an iPhone4s, iPad2 or greater.
+Weemo SDK requires at least an iPhone4, an iPad2 or more recent.

-##Important note
+## Important note

-This is still a alpha version.
+This is still a early version of the SDK, more functionnality to be added soon.